-Specialized in the development and manufacturing of insulation, vegetated and soundproofing products and solutions for the roofing, building envelope and civil engineering fields worldwide, SOPREMA is pleased to present the environmental product declaration (EPD) of its hot-mopped SBS-modified bitumen membrane.
+Specialized in the development and manufacturing of insulation, vegetated and soundproofing products and solutions for the roofing, building envelope and civil engineering fields worldwide, SOPREMA is pleased to present the environmental product declaration (EPD) of its panelized SBS-modified bitumen membranes.

-This EPD presents the results of the life cycle assessment (LCA) of the hot-mopped SBS-modified bitumen membrane, encompassing the raw materials supply, manufacturing, transport, installation, use, and end-of-life stages (i.e., cradle to grave).
+This EPD presents the results of the life cycle assessment (LCA) of the panelized SBS-modified bitumen membranes, encompassing the raw materials supply, manufacturing, transport, installation, use, and end-of-life stages (i.e., cradle to grave).

-The EPD was prepared by CT Consultant according to the prescribed product category rules (PCRs), ISO 14025:2006 and ISO 21930:2017, and verified by Marie Bellemare Consulting.
+The EPD was prepared by CT Consultant according to the prescribed Product category rules (PCRs), ISO 14025:2006 and ISO 21930:2017, and verified by Marie Bellemare Consulting.